 Slowly approach the berth at an angle of 30-45°.
 Fasten the bow to the berth.
 Next, turn the steering wheel toward the berth and put the engine into reverse to slowly move the stern towards the berth.
 Then secure the stern.

-Fig. 19.
-Mooring in wind or current that are pushing the boat to the dock.
+Fig. 20.
+Mooring in the wind or current from the berth.

-Maneuver slowly at a small angle and allow the boat to move towards the berth.
+the boat to move towards the berth.
 Try to use wind and/or current when mooring.